-Figure 7. a) Calibration plot of the SHRIMP 91500 zircon data, using Temora2 as a reference material.
+Figure 7. a) Calibration plot of the SHRIMP 91500 zircon data.
 Dotted lines are parallel to the best fit line of Figure 6b. b) The same data shown on a Tera-Wasserburg concordia diagram, which was obtained with IsoplotR and does not take into account systematic uncertainties associated with the calibration fit.
 All uncertainties are shown at 95% confidence.
-The white ellipse marks the weighted mean composition, with MSWD and p-values representing the goodness of fit for equivalence, concordance, and equivalence + concordance.
+MSWD and p-values represent the goodness of fit for equivalence, concordance, and equivalence + concordance.